surifirstpin/Acubi_Tech_Doc/SQL_Runner_TD.md

 > **Note :** SQL runner can fetch a maximum limit of 5000 records only.

   **5.** To bookmark the query created, Click on **Tag**.
 You can Recall this Tagged query.
-All the Tagged queries are displayed under Tagged Section.
+  - All the Tagged queries are displayed under Tagged Section.
+  - To Recall  the saved Query, Click **Play Button** under Tagged Section.

 ## Find
 To view a specific value from the data retrieved, select **Find** from drop-down list of the field header.